 The University recognizes and appreciates the important contributions made in service of our country by these men and women.
 In support of these students, the University has developed procedures to provide each student with maximum flexibility.
-Consistent with the policy developed during the Middle East crisis of 1990, students have the following options:
+Consistent with the policy developed during the Middle East crisis of 1990, veterans, members of the national guard, US military reservists, spouses and dependents that are affected by military activation have the following options:

 Withdraw the entire registration and 100% of the tuition and mandatory fees would be refunded.